Food Writer & Editor

 GET IN TOUCH

-Angela is always available for side collaborations, writing, editing, and consulting.
+Angela is available for writing, editing, and consulting projects.
 If you want to chat about Southern foodways (ANY foodways), great restaurants to try, how Dostoevsky and Faulkner are two sides of the same coin, Chinese film, or anything else, don’t hesitate in reaching out.
-The site email address is: firstname.lastname@example.org.
+The site email address is: email@example.com.